-As he won the F1 Sprint race on the Saturday afternoon, Verstappen was awarded with pole position (the title of which has since been confirmed to be reserved for the fastest driver in Friday qualifying instead) for the Grand Prix the following day.
+As he won the F1 Sprint race on the Saturday afternoon, Verstappen was awarded with pole position (the title of which is now reserved for the fastest driver in Friday qualifying instead) for the Grand Prix the following day.
 There were some mixed feelings among fans about the first F1 Sprint race, and it has been controversial ever since.

 What F1 Sprint Races Were There In 2021?

-There was a total of three Sprint races during the 2021 season, as Formula 1 decided to trial the concept.
+There were a total of 3 Sprint races during the 2021 season, as Formula 1 decided to trial the concept.
 The idea was to slowly implement Sprint races in order to see how they work and whether teams, drivers, and fans found that it added something extra to the race weekend.